edunavata/gpu-bd/README.md

 # GPU BD PoC: LLM-Powered Data Structuring

-PcBuilder is a Proof of Concept (PoC) designed to demonstrate how to transform chaotic, unstructured hardware data into a clean, enriched, and actionable data model using LLMs and a modern data architecture.
+This is a Proof of Concept (PoC) designed to demonstrate how to transform chaotic, unstructured hardware data into a clean, enriched, and actionable data model using LLMs and a modern data architecture.

 ## 🎯 PoC Objectives
 - Intelligent Structuring: Scraping unstructured sources and using LLMs (Perplexity/GPT) to normalize and enrich technical information (e.g., extracting GPU variants from complex text strings).